-We intend to actively monitor the closing bid price of our common stock and will consider all available options to regain compliance with the Minimum Bid Price Requirement; however, there can be no assurance that we will regain or be able to maintain compliance within the Minimum Bid Price Requirement during the 180-day compliance period, secure a second 180-day period to regain compliance, or maintain compliance with other Nasdaq listing requirements.
+In connection with obtaining the Approval, we notified Nasdaq of our intention to cure the deficiency in satisfying the Minimum Bid Price Requirement by effecting a reverse stock split prior to July 15, 2024, if necessary.
+If we effect a reverse stock split in order to satisfy the Minimum Bid Price Requirement before the applicable deadline, our common stock may experience increased volatility, and there is no guarantee that implementing a reverse stock split will allow us to maintain compliance with applicable Nasdaq requirements.
 If we are unable to comply with applicable Nasdaq listing standards, shares of our common stock would be subject to delisting, which could have a material adverse effect on the market for, and liquidity and price of, our common stock and impair our ability to raise capital.
 Delisting from Nasdaq could also have other negative results, including, without limitation, the reduction or elimination of our coverage by securities analysts and other market participants, the potential loss of confidence by customers and employees, the loss of institutional investor interest, and fewer business development opportunities.
 If our common stock is delisted from Nasdaq and is ineligible for quotation or listing on another market or exchange, it could become significantly more difficult to dispose of our common stock, which could cause the price of our common stock to decline further.